bangbangcon/west/content/Speakers.md

 the final form that was chosen, and how it shaped our thoughts going forward.

-<b>Eric Fischer</b> is a software engineer and data artist at Mapbox, and was
-previously an artist in residence at the Exploratorium and on the Android team at Google.
+**Eric Fischer** is a software engineer and data artist at Mapbox, and was previously an artist in residence at the Exploratorium and on the Android team at Google.
 His work has been shown at the Museum of Modern Art and published in many print and online publications.
 He has a bachelor's degree in Linguistics from the University of Chicago and lives in Oakland, CA.